Income & Work

 Part-Time Leave Is Pro-Rata

 Part-time employees also receive paid annual leave — calculated pro-rata, meaning in proportion to the hours they work.
 Someone working half the hours of a full-time role accrues leave at half the rate.
-The entitlement is the same idea, simply scaled to the hours worked.
-Casual employment is often treated differently, sometimes with a higher hourly rate in place of paid leave.
+Using the hours method: a part-timer on 19 hours per week accrues 4 × 19 = 76 hours of leave per year — still “four weeks” of leave, but four weeks of their working pattern, not a full-timer's.

 How Annual Leave Is Paid